 SA-HELP loans are included in student's accumulated HELP debts meaning the SA-HELP loan will be added to the student's HECS-HELP, FEE-HELP, OS-HELP or VET FEE-HELP loans with the Commonwealth.

 You will start repaying your accumulated HELP debt when your income is above the minimum compulsory repayment threshold.
-The 2011–12 threshold is A$47,196, however is adjusted each year.
+The compulsory repayment threshold for the 2016-17 income year is A$54,869.
+This repayment threshold is adjusted each year and further information on repaying your HELP loan is available at Study Assist.

 Who is eligible for SA-HELP?

-To be eligible for SA-HELP a student must;
+To be eligible for SA-HELP a student must provide their Tax File Number (TFN) and;

 Students not eligible for SA-HELP are required to pay the SSAF by the fee due date.
 Refer to: